RoadsideThoughts

 Communities Also Named Black Oak ...

-We found fourteen communities that share the name Black Oak.
+We found fourteen communities that are also named Black Oak.

-There is one other community in Indiana which is also named Black Oak.
+There is one other community in Indiana that is also named Black Oak.

-Beyond Indiana, we know of another thirteen communities that are located throughout in the United States.
+Beyond Indiana, we know of thirteen communities that are located in the United States.

 • Communities Located In Indiana ...